jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 Note: The strength of the perturbations can be measured with different measurements.
 Often the p-norm is used, which is a specific type of norming a vector.
 Prominent examples of the p-norm are p=1, being the sum of the vector, p=2, the euclidean distance.

-For the pertubation examples:
+For the perturbation examples:
-The l0 norms counts the total number of pixel changed; the l2 norm calculates the difference between the original image and the adversarial example and the lmax norm rates the perturbations on the maxium change of all pixels.
+The l0 norms counts the total number of pixels changed.
+The l2 norm calculates the difference between the original image and the adversarial example, while the lmax norm rates the perturbations on the maxium change of all pixels.

 ---